The Nobel Prize award ceremony in 2023. © Nobel Prize Outreach; Photo: Nanaka Adachi

 Alfred Nobel lives on through his prize.
 Copyright © Nobel Media AB 2016.
 Photo: Pi Frisk.

-A black-and-white photo of a pile of dynamite.
+A black-and-white photo of a pile of dynamite, the most famous invention of Alfred Nobel.

 Nobel made dynamite his business.
 Copyright © The Nobel Foundation